kru/kru.github.io/content/about.md

 title = "About"
 description = "brief description about me" date = "2023-10-07"
-aliases = ["about-us", "about-hugo", "contact"] author = "Kris Pamungkas" url = "about"
+aliases = ["about-us", "contact"] author = "Kris Pamungkas" url = "about"
 +++

-## Hi, it's me Kris
+## Hi, It's me Kris

-You may or may not know me.
-But, that doesn't matter.

-I'm here to note what I learn in my journey, it intended as reminder to myself what I have learned, but if you found that my articles here benefit you.

-# You are welcome!
+I'm a Software Engineer who love to tinker with low level stuff (mostly FPGA, Arduino, computer graphics and computer architecture).

+There is blog section in this page, it purposely to note what I learned in my journey and as a reference for myself.
+That said, It won't be a comprehensive source.
+I'll try my best to add detailed post to my knowledge at time I write it.

 You want to get connected? feel free to connect to my social media [here](https://kris-dev.cloud).